hannahgooding/hannahgooding/README.md

 - [LogRocket Blog](https://blog.logrocket.com/author/hannahgooding/)

 ## Speaking 🎤
+- **September 2021:** How to avoid gatekeeping in tech - FemTechConf 2021
 - **April 2021:** Boosting your productivity - Founders and Coders
 - **July 2020:** Why the f**k didn't I know this sooner - Founders and Coders